teemoney11/vacation-30a-slate/index.md

 # Welcome to Vacation-30A Slate Theme

-Your perfect beach retreat at Santa Rosa Beach, FL.
-Minutes away from the sugary white sands of Florida's Emerald Coast along the peaceful West End of 30A.
+Your perfect beach retreat at Santa Rosa Beach, FL on 30A.
+Minutes away from the sugary white sands of Florida's Emerald Coast.

 ## Our Amenities
 - Located on Highway 30A on the Peaceful West End